YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

-Many people don’t realize how big Brazil really is.
+Many people don’t realize how big Brazil really is and how many alluring destinations they are to choose from.
 As the largest country in South America, it’s only slightly smaller than the entire U.S., which means narrowing down the best things to see and do for your trip is no easy task.
-To help you with your planning, consider these top 22 things to do, all highly rated by visitors and locals alike.
+To help you with your planning, consider these top things to do, all highly rated by visitors and locals alike.

 Join in on Rio’s non-stop party

-Parties can be found year-round in Rio de Janeiro, but if you want to witness the mayhem and fun of one of the world’s wildest parties, head here during Carnival.
+If you’re looking to tick off local experiences in Brazil, head here during Carnival to experience the mayhem and fun of one of the world’s wildest parties.
 While the entire country comes to a complete standstill for an entire week in February, Rio is the best place to enjoy it, with colorful processions through its downtown Sambodromo, though there are fancy dress balls, samba school parties and more to be found all over the city.
 If you need a break from the hordes of people, you can take in the scene from above by heading to the foot of the Christ the Redeemer statue, or catching a cable car up Sugarloaf to watch a sunset before the city lights begin to sparkle below.
 If that’s not high enough, consider soaring above the landscape on a tandem hang-gliding flight from Pedra Bonita in Rio’s Tijuca National Park where you’ll have a spectacular bird’s-eye view over the city, coastline and the forest.

 Explore the Amazon